Aggregative Efficiency of Bayesian Learning in Networks: Basic Results about Beliefs and Learning

-Before turning to our main results about the efficiency of signal aggregation in different networks, we perform a sanity check on our model by developing necessary and sufficient conditions for long-run learning.
+We now return to studying infinite networks.
+We begin with a benchmark result providing necessary and sufficient conditions for long-run learning.
 These conditions turn out to be similar to those in the existing literature, which shows our model is comparable to the standard models on this dimension.
-But the key innovation of our model is that it is tractable enough to provide a rich ranking of different network structures based on the rate of social learning, which will be the focus of the next section.
+A key contribution of our model is ranking networks where agents learn in the long run based on the rate of this learning, and this section concludes by explaining how we can use $(r_i)_{i \in \mathbb{N}_+}$ for this purpose.

-We say society \emph{learns completely in the long run} if $(a_{i})$ converges to $\omega$ in probability.
-For a given network $M,$ write $\mathcal{PL}(i)\in\mathbb{N}$ to refer to the length of the longest path in $M$ originating from $i$ (this length is 0 if $N(i)=\varnothing$). \begin{prop} The following are equivalent: (1) late enough agents have arbitrarily long observational paths, that is $\lim\limits _{{\it i\to\infty}}\mathcal{PL}(i)=\infty$; (2) there are not infinitely many agents whose neighborhoods are contained in the same finite set, that is $\lim\limits _{{\it i\to\infty}}\left[\max_{j\in N(i)}j\right]=\infty$; (3) social learning eventually aggregates arbitrarily many signals, that is $\lim_{i\to\infty}r_{i}=\infty$; (4) society learns completely in the long run. \end{prop} Condition (2) is the analog of \citet*{acemoglu2011bayesian}'s \emph{expanding observations} property for a deterministic network.
-It says if we consider the most recent neighbor observed by each agent, then this sequence of most recent neighbors tends to infinity. \citet*{acemoglu2011bayesian} show that expanding observations is necessary and sufficient for long-run learning in a random-networks model with unboundedly informative signals and binary actions.
-With continuous actions, the same result is a consequence of Proposition \ref{prop:long_run_conditions}.
+\begin{defn} Society \emph{learns completely in the long run} if $(a_{i})_{i \in \mathbb{N}_+}$ converges to $\omega$ in probability. \end{defn} For a given network $M,$ write $\mathcal{PL}(i)\in\mathbb{N}$ to refer to the length of the longest path in $M$ terminating at $i$ (this length is 0 if $N(i)=\varnothing$). \begin{prop} The following are equivalent: (1) $\lim\limits _{{\it i\to\infty}}\mathcal{PL}(i)=\infty$; (2) $\lim\limits _{{\it i\to\infty}}\left[\max_{j\in N(i)}j\right]=\infty$; (3) $\lim_{i\to\infty}r_{i}=\infty$; (4) society learns completely in the long run. \end{prop} Condition (2) is the analog of \citet*{acemoglu2011bayesian}'s \emph{expanding observations} property for a deterministic network.
+It says if we consider the most recent neighbor observed by each agent, then this sequence of most recent neighbors tends to infinity.
+It is straightforward to see the expanding observations condition is necessary for long-run learning, and \citet{acemoglu2011bayesian} show it is also sufficient in a random-networks model with unboundedly informative signals and binary actions.
+With continuous actions, Proposition \ref{prop:long_run_conditions} states the same result.
+The intuition is that each agent learns at least as well as if she optimally combined her most accurate social observation with her private signal.